balazser/challenge/README.md

 # run tests
 yarn test

-# if you have global jest installed then you can run the follooing command
+# if you have global jest installed then you can run the following command
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).